You are at the top of the page

 Hampton Court Palace was the setting for the religious conference of 1604 which led to the King James Bible.

-It was here that Shakespeare’s acting company, The King’s Men, first performed for the King.
+William Shakespeare's acting company, The King’s Men, first performed for James I in the Great Hall of Hampton Court Palace.

 Image: Mezzotint of James I and Anne of Denmark, Royal Collection Trust / © Her Majesty Queen Elizabeth II 2017.
 Detail used as header image.

 Despite their differences, both James and Anne adored the masque.
-This was an extravagantly-costumed theatrical performance, blending poetry, propaganda, music and dance.
-One of their priorities when they succeeded to the throne was to commission a suitable venue for masques to be performed at Whitehall Palace.
+This was an extravagant costumed theatrical performance, blending poetry, propaganda, music and dance.
+New to power, the King and Queen wanted to commission a suitable venue at Whitehall Palace.

-The calamity give James the chance to commission a building that properly suited his needs, and he turned to brilliant designer and friend of the Queen, Inigo Jones.
+The calamity gave James the chance to commission a building that properly suited his needs, and he turned to brilliant designer and friend of the Queen, Inigo Jones.

 Image: The Banqueting House, the only building that survived the disastrous Whitehall Fire of 1698. © Historic Royal Palaces

 London-born Inigo Jones was highly regarded at court as Anne’s set designer and architectural advisor.
-While travelling Europe as a painter, he worked for Anne’s brother, Christian IV of Denmark.
+While travelling Europe as a painter, he worked for her brother, Christian IV of Denmark.

-It is likely that this connection got Jones the dream job as Anne’s masque designer and ultimately, the commission to build a new banqueting house.
+This connection likely got Jones the dream job as Anne’s masque designer and ultimately, the commission to build a new banqueting house.

 A portrait of a woman wearing an elaborate 17th century dress with a large ruff